 Viewing emails in the real inboxes

-If you need to check how your message will be displayed in a particular email client, or your customer asks you to demonstrate results of your work, you can forward any message to a real user’s inbox, manually or automatically.
+If you need to check how your message will be displayed in a particular email client, or your customer asks you to demonstrate the results of your work, you can forward any message to a real user’s inbox, manually or automatically.

 Please note that verification is needed to prevent Mailtrap usage for spam and fraud!

-To get details on billing plans, follow this link or press Upgrade button in your account.
+To get details on billing plans, follow this link or press the Upgrade button in your account.

 There you will get your API token, link to API Docs and will be able to specify a list of domains, which will have access to API by CORS.